 Over the past decade large increases in carbapenemase-producing Enterobacteriaceae (CPE) infections have been reported globally2.
-Recent data from the UK shows an alarming year-on-year increase in the number of isolates of Gram-negative bacteria confirmed as Carbapenemase-producing, with 1,600 confirmed isolates in 2014, up from just over 1,000 confirmed in 20133, 4.
+Recent data from the UK shows an alarming year-on-year increase in the number of isolates of Gram-negative bacteria confirmed as Carbapenemase-producing, with 1,600 confirmed isolates in 2014, up from just over 1,000 confirmed in 2013, 4.
 As CPE infections are susceptible to only a small number of antimicrobials this situation compromises a major public health problem and priority.
 In March 2014 Public Health England launched the acute Trust toolkit to promote the early detection, management and control of CPE colonisation.
 In response to this the IPCT developed a procedure to manage diagnosis, isolation and treatment of patients with these organisms.
-In 2015-16 there were no patients who acquired this infection at Papworth Hospital.
+In 2016-17 there was one patient diagnosed with CPE infection at Papworth Hospital but this was not an acquisition.

-5. Health and Social Care Act 2008 - External Inspections 2015/16
+5. Health and Social Care Act 2008 - External Inspections 2016/17